noqdev/iambic/README.md

-# IAMbic: Distributed Permissions Management as Code
+# IAMbic: Cloud IAM as Code

 "IAMbic is like Terraform, but for distributed Cloud IAM"